◆ Collaborative Research Project

 Leader: MATANO Hiroshi (Professor, Organization for the Strategic Coordination of Research and Intellectual Properties, Meiji University)

-Project leader: NARA Chie (Researcher, Organization for the Strategic Coordination of Research and Intellectual Properties, Meiji University)
+Project leader: HAGIWARA Ichiro (Meiji University distinguished professor emeritus, Organization for the Strategic Coordination of Research and Intellectual Properties)